uwescience/hsistem-cloud101/_episodes/02_framework.md

 This *framework* is the vocabulary and relationships we use to describe using the public cloud platform for data-driven research.
-Here comes the jargon storm.
+Here comes the jargon storm!
+In what follows we assume you are a **Researcher** focused on data-driven science and that you are interested in adopting the cloud as a way of streamlining that process in some capacity.

+As a Researcher you do perfunctory processing and exploratory processing.
+The cloud can help you with both, but at a cost: The time you invest to learn new methods.
+We call this *cloud adoption* and the core premise is that you no longer have a *familiar computer* with an attached storage system where you log in and do your work.
+The cloud model is (they like to say) *cattle not pets*: You have a huge pool of available compute resources and you rent them by the hour.
+When you are done with them you simply *Stop* or *Terminate* them and they go back into the resource pool.
+Before continuing let's do a quick cost analysis of what this means: How does a cloud machine compare to a desktop?

+> ## A Cloud Under Your Desk
+> A good desktop might cost $3000; and a very powerful cloud instance will cost about
+> $0.40 (USD) per hour.
+Let's say for the sake of argument that they are equivalent
+> in compute power and attached storage.
+If you work eight-hour days with four
+> weeks of vacation then your annual compute cost is roughly $800.
+Over three years
+> your "cloud under the desk" runs you $2400; but you can make this cheaper if you do
+> not need the compute power; or you can throttle it up when you need a lot.
+You might
+> also ask: What are the additional tradeoffs and other factors?
+Rather than try to
+> spell these out we refer you to the [cloudmaven](http://cloudmaven.org) website
+> and to our office hours for consulting: The subject is too complex to address here;
+> but to first order renting a cloud machine and turning it off every night can be
+> quite cost-effective.
+One thing we will mention is that when you come in in the morning
+> and start your cloud machine you will have a couple minutes to go get some coffee.
+{: .callout}

-You do perfunctory processing and exploratory processing.
-The cloud can help you with both of these at the expense of the time you must invest to learn new methods.
-We call this *cloud adoption*.
-Cloud adoption is awareness + learning + matching the tech to your work and implementation.
-Our goal is to reduce your time pie chart slices that detract from your research slice.
-We can also introduce you to doing things that might be new like publishing your data and software as an executable paper.
+More generally: Cloud adoption is *awareness* + *learning* + *matching* the technology to the details of your research.
+If you consider the pie chart of your time sliced into activities: Our goal is to reduce the slices that are detracting from your *write and publish papers* slice.
+We can also introduce you to new things like publishing your data and your software; cf the *executable paper*.

 #### The cloud components are compute, store, manage, web and services